In this blog, we will dig deeper into why a predictive maintenance program is good for business compared to other asset maintenance strategies.

 - With scheduled maintenance or repairs, it is easy to plan ahead in the production process

-Predictive maintenance means smart upkeep and we believe this strategy is the future.
-It does take time to implement the strategy into an organization, but once it’s working, it’ll save any business a lot of time and money.
+Predictive maintenance technology means smart upkeep and we believe this strategy is the future.
+It does take time and investment to implement the strategy into an organization, but once it’s working, it’ll save any business a lot of time and money.
+Read more about calculating the ROI of a predictive maintenance strategy.
 Once a company has fully integrated the use of smart sensors, data and algorithms it can start looking forward towards prescriptive maintenance.
 This new type takes things even further.
 With the use artificial intelligence the sensors can constantly learn about the machine and start giving detailed recommendations for the production process.

-Newer cars have built-in sensors that give you a warning when your car needs a repair.
+Newer cars have built-in sensors that give you a warning when your car needs a repair, this uses condition based monitoring.
 This means you don’t have to pay for a scheduled maintenance contract with the dealership but your car will still be in its best condition.
 No unnecessary costs and no worries about your car breaking down unexpectedly.

 Saves you a lot of money in the long run because of limited downtime, diagnosing potential problems before they happen, only repairing what’s needed and no unused stock of spare parts, once implemented it gets you ready for more smart solutions in the future.